 Add chocolate chips and stir again lightly until just incorporated.
 If the batter appears too thick, add a splash of almond milk or orange juice.
 Otherwise, you're ready to bake!

-Spoon into paper-lined muffin tins (should be 11-12) until each liner is filled almost completely full (about 7/8ths).
+Spoon into paper-lined muffin tins (should be 11-12 as original recipe is written) until each liner is filled almost completely full (about 7/8ths).
 Sprinkle a few more chocolate chips on top for presentation (optional).

 Bake for 22-28 minutes or until fluffy, golden brown and a toothpick inserted into the center comes out clean.